scotws/tinkasm/docs/MANUAL.md

 ### State of Development

 TinkAsm is in an very early stage of development.
 See the `docs/TODO.txt` file for features that are to be added soon and those that will come later.
+Suggestions are welcome

 ## Requirements